Building REST services with Spring

 }

-This response shows an HTTP 200 status code indicating it was successful.
+This response shows an HTTP 200 status code, indicating that it was successful.
 The response HAL document shows that order in its new state (CANCELLED).
-And the state-altering links gone.
+Also, the state-altering links gone.

 * TCP_NODELAY set